 Betterment and Acorns are top-rated financial planning and investment apps.

-In my opinion, Acorns is better for beginners who are looking to save extra money, while Betterment is well-suited for experienced investors that have more capital.
+Acorns is better for beginners who are looking to save extra money, while Betterment is well-suited for experienced investors that have more capital.
 However, you can’t go wrong with either one, and there’s no rule that says you can’t use both.

 Whatever you decide, if you’re investing and saving money that you would have otherwise spent, you’re already headed in the right direction.